Snakes can be great pets too!

 In order to give your snake a great life, it needs a great enclosure – the best terrarium you can build will give your snake comfort, necessary exercise, and an environment close to its natural habitat.
 There are many things to consider when building the ultimate snake lair: terrarium, bedding, lights and heating, humidity, and hiding spots.

 But Exo Terra isn’t the only player in terrariums.
-REPTIZOO offers a terrarium of 36x18x18 with double hinged doors, screen ventilation, and room for a substrate heater.
+Carolina Custom Cages is our favorite brand and they have a ton of options.
+Most of them are larger, but they do have a great 36 x 18 x 18 inch terrarium with double hinged doors, screen ventilation, and room for a substrate heater.

 The keys to a good terrarium are securability, room for a substrate heater, closable inlets for wires or tubing, good ventilation, a waterproof floor, and room for things that your snake can climb on to get exercise.